lukasz-rdzanek/NextGenApp/README.md

 * helpers - in this folder there are functions that perform various operations on the input data
 * pages - this folder contains a prepared view of the form
 * shared - this folder contains constants and strings

+How run this project?
+1. Clone this repo,
+2. Run npm install && npm start.